-Grazing muzzles are tools that can be useful with equids that are overweight or have some issue that require they have restricted intake of fresh forage.
+Grazing muzzles are tools that can be useful with equids that are overweight.
+They also can help manage some issues that require animals to have restricted intake of fresh forage.

 The number of obese horses and ponies used for leisure and pleasure purposes around the world is growing.
 It is estimated that more than 50% could be classed as overweight or obese.